 - And equipment failure.

 If you were injured by a negligent boat operator in South Carolina, contact the Hammack Law Firm.
 Paul Hammack is an accident attorney in Greenville who will evaluate your case to determine if you have grounds for a claim.
-Hammack Law Firm has over 16 years’ experience handling admiralty, maritime, boating and jet-ski injury cases and he will use that experience to get the best result for your case.
+Hammack Law Firm has over 16 years’ experience handling admiralty, maritime, boating and jet-ski injury cases and he will use that experience to seek the maximum compensation for your case.

 For information on boating safety courses in South Carolina and general boating safety, visit https://www.dnr.sc.gov/education/boated.html.
 You can also find great information on jet ski or personal watercraft safety by visiting the National Association of Safe Boating Law Administrators (NASBLA) website nasbla.org.
 NASBLA focuses its efforts on increasing safety awareness and safe boating practices across the industry, including the following goals: